Valley Park still bringing community together

 “These will be great outdoor-distancing events for families,” she said.

-Another upcoming event about which Deal is enthusiastic is the Putnam County Bridal Expo from noon until 4 p.m. on Sunday, Nov.
+Another upcoming event about which Deal is enthusiastic is the Putnam County Bridal Expo from noon until 4 p.m.
+Nov.
 8.

 There she goes again, adjusting to the changes around her.
 It is what the folks at Valley Park do best, according to Deal.

-Note: EDITOR’S NOTE: Some of the events listed in this story could change as a result of Putnam County’s status on the West Virginia Division of Health and Human Resource’s county alert map system.
-Please check with Valley Park’s Facebook page or website for updated information.